The Everett Exorcism

 Niccolo struggled to control his breathing as hot tears ran down his cheeks.
 He reached into his front-right pocket for the single item he kept there.
 His rosary, which he held between his fingers and pressed against his lips, praying as hard as he could for the strength to deal with whatever was happening to him.

 Not to overcome it, though.
-Part of him—if he were honest, a large part—knew he was about to die alone in this church, and the only thing he prayed for was the strength to die well.
+Part of him—if he were honest, a large part—was certain he was about to die alone in this church, and the only thing he prayed for was the strength to die well.

 After all, right now, not only his life hung in the balance: so did his everlasting soul.